 When budgeting, it’s easy to forget to add in expenses that don’t occur every month.
 For instance, if you’re paying your auto insurance semi-annually to save money, you should divide this into a monthly budget item.
 Budgeting to save for holiday presents on a monthly basis, for instance, is another way to be prepared for these expenses, says Ashley H. Coake, certified financial planner at Cultivate Financial Planning in Radford, Virginia.

 A cash-back credit card may be a smart choice for making your purchases.
-This is because the cash back that you earn can usually be moved into your emergency savings account or applied as a statement credit.
+The cash back that you earn can usually be moved into your emergency savings account or applied as a statement credit.
 Assuming your credit card company allows the cash back to be transferred right to a savings account, this strategy means your money will bypass your checking account and won’t be spent.